Personal History: My Story

 2007 - After attending an all-day wedding photography class taught by Jerry Ghionis.
 My photography would never be the same.
 I point to this one day of education as the turning point in my career.

-2008 - I moved into a 4000 square foot live-work photography studio near downtown Los Angeles in the former Southern California Edison Electric Power Station #3 (built in 1903).
-It was noisy and had no climate control, but it was arguably one of the coolest photographer studios LA has ever seen.
+2008 - I moved into a 4000 square foot live-work photography studio near downtown Houston in the former Southern California Edison Electric Power Station #3 (built in 1903).
+It was noisy and had no climate control, but it was arguably one of the coolest photographer studios Houston has ever seen.

-2009 - My Los Angeles Brewery Artist Complex studio was discovered by Hollywood location scouts and was sometimes rented for filming.
+2009 - My Houston Brewery Artist Complex studio was discovered by Hollywood location scouts and was sometimes rented for filming.
 It was once featured as a murder scene location in a CSI Miami episode.
 I witnessed David Caruso take his sunglasses off.

 2010 - I purchased my current home, a 1920s craftsman bungalow.
 It's located near the historic Bungalow Heaven district in Pasadena.
 If you visit my front yard and comment on my succulents, you might walk away with free clippings.